viktor-nikolov/MicroBlaze-DDR3-tutorial/MicroBlaze_hw_design_tutorial/Readme.md

 Now we will manually create the ports we need.

-Download [Arty-A7-100-Master.xdc](https://github.com/Digilent/digilent-xdc/blob/master/Arty-A7-100-Master.xdc) from Digilent GitHub.
+Download [Arty-A7-100-Master.xdc](https://github.com/Digilent/digilent-xdc/blob/master/Arty-A7-100-Master.xdc) from the [Digilent GitHub](https://github.com/Digilent).
 The .xdc file for A7-100 works also for A7-35.
 The pin connection is the same.

 - In fact, the A7-35 .xdc on GitHub seems to be wrong to me.
 It differs in the names of pins ck_io20..25, which are printed as cka6..11 on my specimen of A7-35.
 Do use .xdc for A7-100.